ivanearisty/obsidian/Homework 3 INFOVI — IDEA.md

 We could have a set of things and define data points for them.

 For example we could have dive, counterdive, engage, disengage, and assign scores, this could be nice.

+# Email

+Hello Professor Frankl,

+You mentioned that you wanted me to send you an email concerning the tool I wanted to use for the online exam.

+The tool is called "Obsidian" and it's my primary note-taker.
+The key features that make

+## Question 1

+### Problem 1

+$\exists x \in X$
+### Problem 2